Case Study: The Potential of Your Data Paying Off in a Big Way

-This is a short case study of a CT business with a challenge faced by many companies: Using their own data, how could they develop a more predictable sales funnel, one which results in revenue gains that are achieved more reliably and cost-effectively?
+This is a short case study of a CT business with a challenge faced by many companies: Using their own data, how could they develop a more predictable sales funnel by monetizing data, one which results in revenue gains that are achieved more reliably and cost-effectively?
 And how could they optimize for actual sales rather than just leads, most of which turn out to be of poor quality?

 The company’s primary business is selling industrial products through its website to other businesses, many of whom become repeat purchasers.
 Here is how they approached the challenge and what the results were.

 Getting Started: They began with two steps – 1) determining what useful data they currently accumulate, and 2) deciding what key questions they would love to be able to better answer.

 Available data they own that ties directly to actions/behaviors of prospects and customers, and the software that generates each: